MistKailorg/polymarket-copy-trading-bot/README.md

 A **production-grade, real-time copy trading system** for **Polymarket**, designed to automatically mirror trades from selected wallets with high reliability, low latency, and robust risk controls.
 Built in **TypeScript** with **Node.js**, the bot integrates directly with Polymarket's **Central Limit Order Book (CLOB)** API for institutional-level execution.

----

-## 💝 Support the Project

-If you find this bot helpful and profitable, we'd greatly appreciate your support!
-Consider sending 10% of your profits to help maintain and improve this project:

-**Wallet Address:** `4GNqE1cn7wRZyGsv8MHHMf8C6QSc3Mk3fWYkLdTNf7EX`

-Your support helps us continue developing and maintaining this tool.
-Thank you! 🙏

----

 ## Overview